Gulwal

 Due to limited information about other Shahabzairg clans, this account focuses primarily on the Mamrizkhel (descendants of Mamriz Khan).

 Most of the people of the tribe live in Punjab, Deira Ismail Khan and Dabarah.
-In the hot season, people go to Zarmil and in the winter, they return to Punjab and Deira Ismail Khan and return to their businesses and lands.
+In the hot season, people go to Zarmilan and in the winter, they return to Punjab and Deira Ismail Khan and return to their businesses and lands.